Joseph Davilmar Théodore: Revolution

 In 1911, Théodore became President of the Senate.
 On February 2, 1914, he opposed the new president while being in close collaboration with the popular Rosalvo Bobo.
-With the latter he led an open war against Oreste Zamor.
+With the latter, he led an open war against Oreste Zamor.
 For this, he organized the revolt of cocoa farmers, known as the Cacos, in the North and promised to pay them if they joined the rebellion against the "Zandolits", Zamor's troops.
 On February 5, Davilmar Théodore's troops, who could not get to Port-au-Prince because they were barred by Oreste Zamor's army in the Artibonite, arrived in Cap-Haitien and engaged in the systematic looting of the city.
 The city was looted and set on fire, but the unrest ended when the American warship USS Nashville arrived opposite Cap-Haitien.
 Théodore then won the Grande Rivière du Nord and organized a Cacos revolt.

 Presidency and fall

 On February 8, Oreste Zamor, whose troops had triumphed over Davilmar Théodore's insurrectionary army a few days earlier, stormed the National Assembly and was elected President of Haiti.
 On October 19, Davilmar became head of the executive power.
 On November 7, he was elected President of Haiti for a mandate of seven years, replacing Oreste Zamor.
 After taking office, he appointed his ally, Rosalvo Bobo, as Minister of the Interior and Secretary of Finance.
-As the new president, Théodore struck a monetary deal with the US government, in exchange for the takeover of customs, railways and banks.
+As the new president, Théodore struck a monetary deal with the US government, in exchange for the takeover of customs, railways, and banks.
 Unfortunately, his inability to pay the farmers as he had promised for participating in the rebellion soon led to his resignation in favor of Jean Vilbrun Guillaume Sam.
-Under his tenure, on December 17, 1914, the US Marines disembarked from the warship Mathias and entered the National Bank compound and took boxes containing $500,000 in gold coins.
+Under his tenure, on December 17, 1914, the US Marines disembarked from the warship USS Machias (PG-5) and entered the National Bank compound and took boxes containing $500,000 in gold coins.
 This money deposited at the City Bank has never been returned to Haiti.
 Money and tickets no longer had any value.
 "Bons Da", contemptuously called after the President's nickname, were printed to pay the troops.
 The United States, which had replaced France as the protector of the national bank since January 1, 1915, refused to recognize the new currency.
 Unable to cope with the economic pressures facing the different social strata, and after a new levy of Cacos commanded by Vilbrun Guillaume Sam, the president withdrew and resigned on February 22, 1915.

 Exile and death

-After his resignation, Théodore went into exile in Curacaos, and then went to Jamaica.
+After his resignation, Théodore went into exile in Curacaos and then went to Jamaica.
 After the revolution of 1915, he went back to Haiti and settled in the capital, where he died on January 13, 1917.
 The new president, Philippe Sudre Dartiguenave, refused, on orders from the Americans, to organize a national funeral for the former president, because of his anti-American policy.